manolodd/fleco/README.md

 ImplementationGroups implementationGroup = ImplementationGroups.IG3;
 ```

-Next, create and define your asset's current cybersecurity status according
-to CyberTOMP proposal.
-You must configure each chromosome's allele's value
-individually to fit the real state of your asset's expected outcome.
-Thi should
-be done through squential calls to updateAllele(gene, allele).
-For instance:
+Subsequently, proceed to generate and establish the current cybersecurity status of your asset based on the CyberTOMP proposal.
+It is essential to configure the value of each allele within the chromosomes individually to accurately reflect the anticipated outcome of your asset.
+This can be achieved by making sequential calls to the updateAllele(gene, allele) method.
+For example:

 ```java
 Chromosome initialStatus = new Chromosome(implementationGroup);